Documentary Filmmaking & Production

 El Salvadors Most Iconic Street Food

-“La Campanera was formerly one of the most dangerous neighborhoods in San Salvador, El Salvador.
+“La Campanera was formerly one of the most dangerous neighbourhoods in San Salvador, El Salvador.
 But with the area on the rebound, VICE sent journalist Fritz Pinnow to try a hangover cure at Mercado Central and then learn to make pupusas at a roadside stall with a devilishly spicy menu.”

 Role: Director, Host & Producer (+ Post production support)